X-RAYS & ULTRASOUNDS

 N.E.A.T.
 SPECIAL (Nails.
 Ears.
 Anal glands.
 Teeth)

-The NEAT Special is our most popular service and a huge savings!
+It is our most popular service and a huge savings!
 It includes a nail trim, an ear clean, an expression of the anal glands and a non-anesthetic dental cleaning.
 If your pet is not a good candidate for the dental cleaning you are welcome to purchase the remaining services a la cart.

 Vaccinations are an important part of a preventative health care plan.
 Vaccinations save the lives of many pets by protecting them from disease.
 At Green Dog Dental & Wellness, we follow AAHA – AAHA guidelines for core vaccinations.
 However, we treat each and every pet according to their lifestyle and recommend only the vaccines needed to help your pet remain healthy and safe.